 "I can imagine!"
 Kaede almost said out loud.
 "So she's been doing this for at least seven, eight years already?
 It's a really unhealthy habit!"

-"I think she already knows that; although healing magic goes a long way to patching up any damage to her throat.
+"I think she already knows that; although healing magic goes a long way to patching up any damage.
 Either way, I am not going to scold a girl about her eating or dieting habits when she has a complex over appearances.
-People may think me insensitive, but I am far from downright stupid."
+People may think me insensitive, but I am far from downright stupid.

 "Besides..."
 Pascal continued on.
 "She has enough pressure on her without me nitpicking her bad habits.
 None of us are perfect, after all."

 "Far from it," Kaede agreed.